jluttine/jluttine.github.io/blog/how-to-blog-with-jupyter-ipython-notebook-and-nikola/index.md

 # Conclusion

 That's it, I hope this was useful.
-Of course, there are lots of configuration options you can modify, so I recommend you read the brief [Nikola handbook](https://getnikola.com/handbook.html) to get an overview.
-You can also take a look at my `conf.py` in [GitHub](https://github.com/jluttine/jaakkoluttinen.fi).
-And if you have ideas on how to improve the setup for a blog, please comment below.
+Of course, there are lots of configuration options to modify your site, so I recommend you read the brief [Nikola handbook](https://getnikola.com/handbook.html) to get an overview.
+Also, if you have ideas on how to improve the setting up of a blog, please comment below.

 And yes, I know, this blog post isn't a notebook.
-But the next one will be and in that post I'll share one amazing tool that I just discovered a few days ago related to sharing notebooks.
+But the next one will be and in that post I'll share one amazing tool that I just discovered a few days ago related to notebook blogging.